YunoHost/moulinette/doc/ldap.rst

 ===================================

-To get access to LDAP you need to authenticate against it, for that you need to declare you command with requiring authentication in the :ref:`actionsmap` this way:
+To get access to LDAP you need to authenticate against it, for that you need to declare your command with requiring authentication in the :ref:`actionsmap` this way:

 ::